Doctor of Nursing Practice (DNP)

-- Hybrid format: mix of online instruction plus 2 weekends (Friday night/Saturday) per semester
+- Hybrid format: mix of online instruction plus 2 weekends (Friday/Saturday) per semester

 - 36 credits

-- 330 hours of clinical experiences and an evidence-based practice project
+- 330 hours of clinical experiences and successful completion of a scholarly project

 ** The program will have rolling acceptance of applications: for each summer’s cohort, full consideration will be made for those applications received by March 1.